-Germany - Academic Year in Freiburg (AYF) Program Handbook
+Germany Academic Year in Freiburg (AYF) Program Handbook

 The Academic Year in Freiburg (AYF) is a study abroad program operated by a consortium of Michigan State University, the University of Iowa, the University of Michigan, and the University of Wisconsin-Madison, in conjunction with the Albert-Ludwigs-Universität Freiburg.

 This program handbook supplements handbooks or materials you receive from your home university and aims to provide you with the most up-to-date information and advice available at the time of printing.
-Please keep in mind that changes may occur before your departure or while you are abroad.
+Changes may occur before your departure or while you are abroad.